Skole9299/Fraud-Rate-by-Zip-Code/README.md

 ## Project goal:
 - For each zip code, calculate the next-up hierarchical level fraud rate value.
 - Create a dashboard in Tableau.
+Tableau Public link - https://public.tableau.com/app/profile/marko.uskokovic/viz/USApplicationsFraudRate/USApplicationsFraudRateAnalysis

 ## Project details
 Zip codes are organized in a way that we can expect that 90018 and 90025 should be relatively close, geographically speaking.